The Weighted $L^p$ Minkowski Problem: The Small Mass Regime

-\end{lemma} \begin{proof} We first note that we have, $h_{\max}<C_0$ for some positive constant $C_0$ which only depends on $\tau$ and $\psi$, as the proof is the same as the first part of Lemma~\ref{C^0 estimate}.
+\end{lemma} \begin{proof} We first note that we have $h_{\max}<C_0$ for some positive constant $C_0$ which depends only on $\tau$ and $\psi$, as the proof is the same as the first part of Lemma~\ref{C^0 estimate}.
 Next, from Proposition~\ref{p:origin_int}, we then obtain $[h]\in\kno$.
-This yields a positive lower bound on $h$, primarily $h \geq \min_{u\in\sn} h(u)>0$.
+This yields a positive lower bound on $h$, namely $h \geq \min_{u\in\sn} h(u)>0$.
 However, we claim we can find a uniform bound away from zero depending only on $\psi$ and $\tau$.
-Suppose not, i.e.
+Suppose not, i.e.,